 NB: Lactic acid bacteria in EM is not dairy-derived.
 It’s a naturally-occurring bacteria, and is vegan in origin.
 To be sure that your EM supplier isn’t adding non-vegan ingredients, read the label thoroughly and call the company if needed.
-When researching this article, I called the company EM Hawaii, who verified that their EM is a vegan product.
-EM Hawaii also informed me that EM is not only beneficial in the garden, but it can be used as a probiotic for humans and companion animals as well.
+When researching this article, we called the company EM Hawaii, who verified that their EM is a vegan product.
+EM Hawaii also informed use that EM is not only beneficial in the garden, but it can be used as a probiotic for humans and companion animals as well.

-The most impressive outcome from EM use I’ve seen demonstrated was in Gentle World’s veganic garden beds.
 Before incorporating EM into our crop of kale, chard and lettuce, the greens were looking a bit lackluster, and were struggling to fend off bugs due to soil depletion after years of use; after adding EM to our garden, the kale leaves jumped to arm length, the lettuce turned lush, and the chard leaves became broad, beautiful and practically insect-free.